-Determines whether the "Are you sure" confirmation message will appear during the following operations:
+Determines whether the "Are You Sure?" confirmation message will appear during the following operations:

-- Voice store.
+- · Voice store.

 - Disk save, load, rename, delete, format.

 - Bulk data transmit.

 - Edit recall.

-- Demo data load.
+- Demo mode entry.

 - Turning the confirmation function off can make operation faster and more

 efficient by reducing the number of steps required for some operations, but it

 also increases the danger of accidentally erasing important data.
 Use with

 caution.